yxzhan/isaacsim-template/README.md

     ![](./docs/dev-tools.gif)

 1. You can store files under the `dev-tools` directory (please create a new subdirectory).
 This allows others to directly access your files (e.g., USD assets, ROS workspaces) without building new docker images.
 Files outside this directory will be deleted when the current container is terminated.
 To upload local files, simply drag and drop them into the file browser.
+To upload an entire directory, you need to compress it into an archive file first.

-    If you want to directly open your uploaded files in a new lab instance, change the last part of the launcher URL to point to your file address.
+1. To directly open your uploaded files in a new lab instance, change the last part of the launcher URL to point to your file address.
 For example, if I uploaded a notebook `dev-tools/my_uploaded_files/my_notebook.ipynb`, the launch URL would be:

     `https://binder.dev.intel4coro.de/v2/gh/yxzhan/isaacsim-template/main?urlpath=lab/tree/dev-tools/my_uploaded_files/my_notebook.ipynb`